debops/debops/docs/custom-features.rst

 ---------------------

-By default, Ansible is written to use ``/etc/ansible/`` directory and its contents in daily use.
+By default, Ansible is written to use ``/etc/ansible/`` directory and its contents is in daily use.
 In contrast to this, DebOps playbooks are designed to be used from a custom local directory, which you can initialize using ``debops-init`` command.
 By using Ansible this way, it's much easier to create multiple, separate environments with distinct inventories and configuration.
 To